-With handouts, you have your toolbox talk prepared beforehand, and when it comes to delivering your talk, you are ready, with all the information you need to make your workforce aware of.
-With this format, your team can listen to the talk, and read the information, and keep the handout as a reminder.
+With handouts, you have your toolbox talk prepared beforehand, and when it comes to delivering your talk, you have all the information you need right in front of you.
+With this format, your team can listen to the talk, read the information, and keep the handout as a reminder.

-While toolbox talk handouts are a great way to cover all the information needed for a subject, it takes time to prepare the facts and format it in a way that's clear and easy to understand if you are doing it yourself.
-You can save time by using our ready to use toolbox talk templates.
+While toolbox talk handouts are a great way to cover all the information needed for a subject, it does take time to prepare the facts and format your document in a way that's clear and easy to understand if you are doing it yourself.
+You can save time by using our ready-to-use toolbox talk templates.

-Go one step up and show off your powerpoint skills!
+If you're preparing your talk in a handout, you could go one step up and show off your PowerPoint* skills!
 You could display informational slides or images to deliver your message.
-You don't even need a laptop, you could use whiteboard or projector to show your slides.
+You don't even need a laptop, you could use a whiteboard or projector to show your slides.

 With toolbox talk presentations you can: